vatpac-technology/sops/docs/terminal/Sydney TCU/operations.md

 #### Instrument Approach

-Aim to vector aircraft to the following Intercept points during instrument PROPS (GLS or ILS approach):
+Aim to vector aircraft to the following Intercept points during instrument PROPS (GLS or ILS approach) unless sufficient separation can be established between parallel approaches:

 | Runway | Distance from Threshold | Level  |
 | --| ----------------| --------- |